-Empowering indigenous youth through Documentary Film
+Empowering indigenous youth through Indie Documentary Film training.

 - Strengthen the impact and capacities of bi-lingual education providers to contribute to protection and promotion of the diversity of cultural expression in Peru.